 - It is always the responsibility of the student to make up missed assignments.
-Failure to do so will result in zeros for tests and daily assignments. - If the student does not have access to the assignments, please call the Student Services Office by 11:00 a.m. so that assignments may be picked up in the Student Services Office between 2:00 p.m. and 3:10 p.m. - If a pattern of habitual absences during scheduled tests is recognized, a student will be warned, then will forfeit all opportunities to make up the test or tests missed.
+Failure to do so will result in zeros for tests and daily assignments. - If the student does not have access to the assignments, please call the office by 11:00 am so that assignments may be picked up in the office between 2:00 pm and 3:10 pm. - If a pattern of habitual absences during scheduled tests is recognized, a student will be warned, then will forfeit all opportunities to make up the test or tests missed.
 A grade of zero will be given for each test missed. - If work is missed during the last week for a reporting period, that work must be made up and graded before report cards will be issued in those subject areas.
 The principal and teachers involved will determine the need for an extension of established make up time.
 It is the student's responsibility to contact each teacher about making up work.

+EXCUSED ABSENCES

-FOR EXCUSED ABSENCES DUE TO SCHOOL RELATED EVENTS
+DUE TO SCHOOL-RELATED EVENTS